Twitter Adds Stock Movement Insights to More Cashtags, Powered by eToro

-Twitter’s improving its utility for stock watchers, via a new integration with eToro which will feed additional contextual data into Twitter cashtag listings.
+Twitter’s improving its utility for stock watchers, via a new integration with eToro that will feed additional contextual data into Twitter cashtag listings.

 As you can see in this example, now, when you tap through on most cashtags – a stock-aligned hashtag which uses the $ symbol instead of a # – a real-time display of stock movement will now be displayed, along with other alert info sourced from eToro’s system.